 The Gardens Between

-The Gardens Between is a puzzle game that has you manipulating time in order to progress through its 20 stages.
+The Gardens Between is a puzzle game that makes you manipulate time in order to progress through its 20 stages.
 The game is unique in that you don’t control the main characters directly, two teens named Arina and Frendt, and instead move time backwards and forwards, using their abilities in tandem to move past obstacles.
 While the game is rather short, completing levels reveals more about the teens’ friendship, which tells an emotionally-gripping story.

 Blossom Tales: The Sleeping King